EVORA-project/evora-ontology/models/docs/Protein.md

 # Class: Protein (Protein)

-_A protein as a derived product from a pathogen_
+_A protein as a derived product from a pathogen._